docker-archive/classicswarm/docs/plan-for-production.md

 vital that you consider and agree on all of the following when planning, documenting, and deploying your production Swarm clusters.

-- Who's budget does the production Swarm infrastructure come out of?
+- Whose budget does the production Swarm infrastructure come out of?
 - Who owns the accounts that can administer and manage the production Swarm cluster?
 - Who is responsible for monitoring the production Swarm infrastructure?